Extrinsic Orbital Hall Effect: Orbital Skew Scattering and Crossover Between Diffusive and Intrinsic Orbital Transport: Preliminaries

-Natural units with $\hbar \equiv 1$ are used throughout this supplementary material.
+Natural units with $\hbar,e \equiv 1$ are used in this supplementary material.
 Note that the basic definitions regarding the 2D Dirac Hamiltonian and the disorder potential created by $\delta$-type impurities can be found in the main text.
-The metallic regime ($|\varepsilon| > |\Delta|$) is assumed in all expressions.
+We remind the reader that the Hamiltonian in the valley-isotropic basis $(AK,BK,-BK^\prime,A)$ is

+where $V_{\text{dis},\tau}$ is the disorder term.
+Barring spin-orbit effects that are beyond the scope of the current work (required, for example, to describe valence-band splittings in group-VI transition metal dichalcogenides \cite{Kormanyos_2015}), the clean Hamiltonian $H_{0,\tau}$ approximates well the low energy properties of a range of honeycomb monolayers and graphene heterostructures, such as graphene-on-hBN \cite{Zollner_19}.
+Eq. (\ref{eq:ham}) is a well established model for studies of impurity-limited transport \cite{RevModPhys.82.2673,RevModPhys.83.407} that has enabled tractable microscopic theories with predictive power in various contexts including spintronics \cite{Perkins2024_review}.
+To simplify the notation, the metallic regime ($|\varepsilon| > |\Delta|$) is assumed in all expressions below.